 Australian Council of Pro-Vice-Chancellors and Deans of Health Sciences

-The second Collaboration Agreement between Indigenous Allied Health Australia (IAHA) and Australian Council of Pro-Vice-Chancellors and Deans of Health Sciences (ACPDHS) was signed at the 2015 IAHA National Conference on 30 November 2015 and extended for another two years. .
+The second Collaboration Agreement between Indigenous Allied Health Australia (IAHA) and the Australian Council of Pro-Vice-Chancellors and Deans of Health Sciences (ACPDHS) was signed at the IAHA National Conference on 30 November 2015 extended the previous agreement.

-Mount Isa Centre for Rural and Remote Health
+Murtupuni Centre for Rural and Remote Health, James Cook University

-IAHA and MICRRH are committed to a formal collaboration agreement to be more responsive to the allied health needs of Aboriginal and Torres Strait Islander Peoples.
-This includes increasing the number of Aboriginal and Torres Strait Islander people participating in the allied health workforce, fostering a community centred and priority driven allied health research agenda for Aboriginal and Torres Strait Islander health, and strengthening the cultural competence of allied health graduates.
+IAHA and the Murtupuni Centre for Rural and Remote Health, James Cook University are committed to a formal collaboration agreement to be more responsive to the allied health needs of Aboriginal and Torres Strait Islander Peoples.
+This includes increasing the number of Aboriginal and Torres Strait Islander people participating in the allied health workforce, fostering a community centred and priority-driven allied health research agenda for Aboriginal and Torres Strait Islander health, and strengthening the cultural competence of allied health graduates.

 Indigenous Dentists Association Australia

-IAHA and IDAA look forward to exploring the opportunities to collaborate together on joint projects, given IAHA’s membership includes dentists, and given our shared values, and purpose to improve the health and wellbeing outcomes of Aboriginal and Torres Strait Islander Peoples.
+IAHA’s membership includes dentists and given our shared values and purpose to improve the health and wellbeing outcomes of Aboriginal and Torres Strait Islander Peoples.
+IAHA and IDAA look forward to exploring opportunities to collaborate.

 Watch the video below to learn more about this MOU.